MakeSchool-Tutorials/MakeSchoolNotes-Swift3-V2/P6-Defining-the-Note-Model/content.md

 3. Select `iOS > Source > Swift File`.
 4. Specify the file name and click *Create*.

-Now, let's add a new file for our Note model.

 > [action]
 Add a new file called *Note* to the *Models* folder:
 >
 ![BROKEN LINK - play video/addFile.mov](video destination)

-Great!
-Now let's define our Note class.
+# The Note Data Model

+Because our List Notes View Controller displays the title and modification time of our notes and the Display Note View Controller displays a note's title and content, our note data model will need to have properties for *title*, *content*, and *modification time*.

+Additionally, we are going to need to be able to check if two notes are equal, so we will need to define the `==` method.

 > [action]
-Add the following to the `Note.swift` file:
+Define the Note class as follows:
 >
     class Note {
-      var title: String = ""
+      var title = ""
-      var content: String = ""
+      var content = ""
-      var modificationTime: NSDate = NSDate()
+      var modificationTime = NSDate()
     }

-In the above code we are creating a new class called *Note* which has three properties: title, content, and modificationTime.

-## Using our Note Data Model
+# Using our Note Data Model

 Prior to this point, the table view in our List Notes View Controller has been using hard coded values to populate its cells; however, we would like the table view to populate its cells based on a user's notes.
 This means that the List Notes View Controller is going to need to store all of a user's current notes.

 > [action]
-Select the `ListNotesViewController.swift` file and add the following just below the declaration of the ListNotesViewController class:
+> Select the `ListNotesViewController.swift` file and add the following just below the declaration of the ListNotesViewController class:
 >
     var notes = [Note]()

 The line above is creating a variable called `notes` that has been initialized to an empty array of *Note* objects.
 When a user creates a new note, we will add an element to our `notes` array, and when a user deletes a note, we will delete the corresponding note in our `notes` array.

-Now that we have a storage mechanism for all of a user's notes, let's modify the code which is populating our table view.
+Now when we populate the cells of the table view in the List Notes View Controller, we will use the note objects in our `notes` array, instead of the hard coded values!

+Let's update our code to reflect this change.

 > [action]
 Modify `func tableView(tableView: UITableView, numberOfRowsInSection section: Int) -> Int` as follows: